Textual Entailment is not a Better Bias Metric than Token Probability: Methods

+$M_{10}$ and $M_{11}$ consider the model's highest probability outcome for both stereotypical and counterstereotypical test pairs. $M_{10}$ counts the instances where the stereotypical pair is most likely entailed and the counterstereotypical pair is most likely neutral.
+Similarly, $M_{11}$ counts instances where the stereotypical pair is most likely entailed and the counterstereotypical pair is most likely contradicted.

 To select a conversion from entailment probabilities to percentile bias scores, we first examine the $R^2$ values for the correlation between token probability bias scores and NLI bias scores for each tested model.
-The results of this analysis are described in Section~\ref{sec:correlation_results}.
+The results of this analysis are described in Section~\ref{sec:metric_selection}.
 In general, we find at best weak correlation between TP and NLI metrics or among the tested NLI metrics.
-To better understand the reasons for this behavior, we conduct several fine-grained analyses of the behavior of TP and NLI as bias evaluation tasks.
+To better understand the reasons for this behavior, we conduct a mutual information analysis of the behavior of TP and NLI as bias evaluation tasks.
 To facilitate this analysis, we manually code the attested harm predicates from the original WQ dataset into 18 categories, which are listed in Appendix~\ref{sec:cats_appendix}.